float13/hsa2018/README.md

 **However**, in programming, the equal sign is a one-way operator.
 We have to think about it a little differently, as a **one-way arrow**.
 TODO example w/ left-hand arrow

-The important thing to remember here is that the Left-Hand-Side and the Right-Hand-Side are *no longer equivalent!.* That means that we can't swap the Left-Hand-Side and the Right-Hand-Side any more - it completele changes the meaning of the programming instruction!
+The important thing to remember here is that the Left-Hand-Side and the Right-Hand-Side are *no longer equivalent!.* That means that we can't swap the Left-Hand-Side and the Right-Hand-Side any more - it completely changes the meaning of the programming instruction!
 ```java
 int A = 10;
 int B = 5;